Terms & conditions

-8.C.
+9.D.
 Waiver of counterclaims.
 You waive any and all of your rights to interpose any claims, deductions, setoffs, or counterclaims of any nature in any dispute with respect to these terms and conditions or my work for you.
-Any claims, deductions, setoffs, or counterclaims must be brought as a separate action subject to section 8.A above.
+Any claims, deductions, setoffs, or counterclaims must be brought as a separate action subject to section 9.A above.

 9.F.
 Changes in terms.
 These terms are subject to change.
 Clients should visit dtjoyce.com/terms for the latest version of these terms and conditions.
 I will endeavor to notify clients of changes in these terms; such notification may be in the form of a blog post, email signature, social media post, or other passive form of notification.